‹ Back to New at Amity Blog

 • Active Listening: How to listen in a constructive manner and respond appropriately.

-• Presentation Skills: Helping them present ideas and reports effectively to others.
+• Presentation Skills: Assisting in the process of presenting ideas and reports to others in term.

 3. Performance Management